 According to research, it’s possible to aid your methylation process.
 Here are 5 things you can do.

-Eat Clean & Green
+Eat Clean & Green To Support Detoxification

+Because poor methylation contributes to reduced detoxification, it’s important to support your body’s natural detoxification.
 Consume organic folate rich foods such as dark leafy greens, asparagus, calf’s liver, broccoli, cauliflower, beets, celery, avocados, lentils!
 Fill your diet with a healthy amount of vitamin B6 foods such as spinach, bell peppers, garlic, tuna, bananas, & cabbage.
-Check out these recipes!

-Other supplements that support the MTHFR gene mutation include: magnesium, vitamin d, and glutathione.
+Other supplements that support methylation include:

 Manage Stress With Lifestyle Changes

 An imbalance of neurotransmitter levels, which can affect mood and irritability when stressed, is more likely in those with MTHFR mutations.
-In fact, high levels of stress can worsen MTHFR mutation symptoms.
+In fact, high levels of stress can worsen poor methylation symptoms.
 To reduce overall stress, start a meditation routine, write in a journal, spend time in nature, and volunteer.
 Discovering the activities that help you unwind, stay grounded, and decompress are the most critical in helping you manage your personal stress levels on a daily basis.

 Decrease Alcohol Intake